Critical Care Nurse (66H8A)

 - Health Professions Loan Repayment Program, which can be applied toward qualified nursing school loans

 - May receive pay for continuing education, including clinical specialization courses

 - Reimbursement of nursing school loans through the Healthcare Professionals Loan Repayment Program

-- Paid continuing education
+- May receive pay for continuing education

 The U.S. Army provides generous education loan-repayment programs, residency programs and continuing education opportunities to support your continued career growth and development.